LinkedIn Guide

 It’s your little robot buddy that works round the clock so that you can have more free time to spend with friends and family. 🙌

-Salesrobot does come with a price tag, but I believe you should try it out for free before taking the plunge.
+Salesrobot does come with a price tag of $99 per month but I believe you should try it out for free before taking the plunge.

 Just take it for a spin and see how you like it.